qmcs/qmcs.github.io/README.rst

 Add a remote
 ~~~~~~~~~~~~

-In case you want to refer not only to you repo, but to others, you need to add
+In case you want to refer not only to your repo, but to others, you need to add
 another remote:

 .. code-block:: bash

-    git remote add upstream git@github.com:pyclub/pyclub.github.io.git
+    git remote add upstream git@github.com:qmcs/qmcs.github.io

 Now you can merge with the recent ``pelican`` branch: